iRobotEducation/root-docs/README.md

 <summary><b>What type of charger do Root® coding robots require?</b></summary>

 For full charging speeds, Root® coding robots require a minimum 5W (5V, 1A) USB charger.
 We recommend always using the charging cable provided with the robot.

-USB-C® is a trademark of USB Implementers Forum.

 </details>